 In September 2017, the Scottish Government in their Programme for Government, committed to the introduction of Low Emission Zones (LEZs) into Scotland's four biggest cities (Glasgow, Edinburgh, Aberdeen and Dundee) by 2020 and into all other Air Quality Management Areas (AQMAs) by 2023 where National Low Emissions Framework appraisals advocate such mitigation.
-In October 2017, it was announced that an LEZ would be introduced in Glasgow in 2018.

 Building Scotland's Low Emission Zones Consultation

 To support this commitment, a national consultation was launched on 6 September 2017 to help inform the delivery of the Low Emission Zones.
 The consultation closed on 28 November 2017 with nearly 1000 responses received.
 The consultation sought views on issues such as LEZ emission criteria, LEZ scope (commercial fleet and private cars) and enforcement/penalties.
 The responses received will help inform the design of LEZs.

 A number of groups have been set up to help ensure the implementation of Low Emission Zones is evidence based, robust and will deliver air quality improvements and wider benefits.
 These include;

 A 4-Cities LEZ Leadership Group has been convened to support the delivery of Low Emission Zones to meet the Programme for Government commitment for LEZs to be established in Scotland's 4 biggest cities by 2020.

 The group is co-chaired by Roseanna Cunningham, Cabinet Secretary for Environment, Climate Change and Land Reform and Michael Matheson, Cabinet Secretary for Transport, Infrastructure and Connectivity.

 The aim of this group is to support the development of a nationally consistent approach to the implementation of LEZ.